mf-sarafyan/kob/content/1 Keepers' Compendium/Rules/Downtime/Faction Relations.md

 - Minor gangs (such as the Yakuza);
 - Powerful individuals (say you're great friends with [[Luigi Zenonni]], but don't necessarily have a good standing with the entire crew)

-However, it's possible to **Ally** them during special interactions in the story or if you really, really want to go out of your way to do it; they'll give a minor specific boon to your Bastion.
+It's possible to **Ally** them during special interactions in the story or if you really, really want to go out of your way to do it; they'll give a minor specific boon to your Bastion.
 You can only be allied to one minor faction at a time, though.